DS200SDCCG1A - Drive Control Card

 • A suite of software tools for Windows that can be used to configure GE DIRECTO-MATIC 2000 control equipment is called the GE Control System Toolbox.

-WOC has the largest stock of GE EX2000 Excitation Control System Replacement Parts.
-We can also repair your faulty boards.
-WORLD OF CONTROLS can also supply unused and rebuilt backed-up with a warranty.
+WOC has the largest stock of GE Speedtronic Turbine Control System Replacement Parts.
+We can also repair your faulty boards and supply unused and rebuilt boards backed up with a warranty.
 Our team of experts is available round the clock to support your OEM needs.
 Our team of experts at WOC is happy to assist you with any of your automation requirements.
-For pricing and availability on any parts and repairs, kindly get in touch with our team by phone or email.
+For pricing and availability on parts and repairs, kindly contact our team by phone or email.